-Johan is an IT engineer at Malmö University, who also works as a teacher and technical lab manager.
+Johan is an PhD student in Computer Science at Malmö University, who also works as a teacher and technical lab manager.
 He holds an MSc in Computer Science.
 His thesis explores AI-driven procedural content generation in mixed-initiative game development tools.

 Carl Magnus Olsson – firstname.lastname@example.org

 Carl Magnus is a Associate Professor at the Department of Computer Science and Media Technology at Malmö University.
 He is responsible for the Smart Living application area within the Internet of Things and People Research Center.
 He holds a PhD in context-aware systems from the Computer Science and Information Systems Department, University of Limerick, Ireland.
 The core study of his PhD was a longitudinal exploratory action research study together with industrial partners, using a context-aware game for passengers of cars to study the effects on interaction between people travelling together, and how this in turn affected their perceptions on travel by car.